The 100 Best Songs Of 2017

 "Sour Mango"

-By the time Gabriel Garzon-Montano released his album, Jardin, last summer he had spent three years of intense writing, observing and touring with rocker Lenny Kravitz.
-So there is a lot of attention to detail in the crisp and evocative lyrics as well as the exquisitely layered sonic landscape.
+By the time Gabriel Garzon-Montano released his album Jardin last summer, he had spent three years of intense writing, observing and touring with rocker Lenny Kravitz — so there is a lot of attention to detail in its crisp and evocative lyrics as well as the exquisitely layered sonic landscape.
 On "Sour Mango," Garzon-Montano's playful vocals mix an extra funky slow groove that is practically an artistic statement of purpose from an artist with a developing musical vision, who will hopefully give us lots more like this. —Felix Contreras